Are carrots good for dogs? How to tell if your dog is cut out for carrots

 The story comes from Lake O'Hara, one of the stunningly beautiful parts of the Canadian Rockies.
 If you wish to visit this environmentally sensitive area, you have to call three months ahead and be lucky enough to get a camping permit.
 It's definitely worth it!

 The other opportunity to try your luck comes when you arrive at Lake O'Hara.
 The local mountain hut by the lake sells an infamous carrot cake that everyone talks about.
 We were out of luck because the carrot cake sold out every single day before we returned from our morning hike.
-So here I am, back in Vancouver, thinking about Lake O'Hara carrot cakes and channeling my unfulfilled cravings into an article about dogs and carrots and the most common question: Are carrots good for dogs?
+So here I am, back in Vancouver, thinking about Lake O'Hara carrot cakes and channeling my unfulfilled cravings into an article about dogs and carrots and the most common question: Can dogs eat carrots?

 Nature's take on carrots and dogs